• Skip to primary navigation

 • FOR THE MARINADE

 • Seasonings.
-Use 2 tablespoons dried oregano, 1 tablespoon garlic powder, 1 teaspoon ground coriander, 1 teaspoon onion powder, 1 teaspoon cumin and salt and black pepper to taste.
-Alternatively, you can use 3-4 tablespoons adobo seasoning.
+Dried oregano, garlic powder, ground coriander, onion powder, cumin and salt and black pepper to taste.
+Alternatively, you can use adobo seasoning.
+Sazon seasoning is also popularly used.

 • FOR THE PERNIL (Roast Pork)

 • Pork.
 Use 4-6 pound pork shoulder (bone-in, skin on – Or you can use boneless – see recipe notes).
-This recipe can also be made with pork leg or ham.
+This recipe can also be made with pork leg or ham or other cut of meat.

 • Liquids.
 Sour orange juice and water.
 If you can't find sour orange, use equal amounts of sweet orange juice and lime juice.

-• Optional. ¼ cup achiote oil for additional marinating as you roast the pork.
+• Optional.
+Achiote oil for additional marinating as you roast the pork.
 Also, vinegar and chopped cilantro to make a serving sauce or gravy.

 How to Make Pernil - the Recipe Method